jgm/pandoc/doc/lua-filters.md

 `lpeg`
 :   This variable holds the `lpeg` module, a package based on
     Parsing Expression Grammars (PEG).
 It provides excellent parsing utilities and is documented on the official [LPeg homepage].
-Pandoc will try to load the module through the normal package mechanism, and fall back to a built-in version if necessary.
+Pandoc uses a built-int version of the library, unless it has been configured by the package maintainer to rely on a system-wide installation.

+    Note that the result of `require 'lpeg'` is not necessarily equal to this value; the `require` mechanism prefers the system's lpeg library over the built-in version.

 `re`
-:   Contains the LPeg.re module, which is built on top of LPeg and
+:   Contains the LPeg.re module, which is built on top of LPeg
-    offers an implementation of a [regex engine].
-Pandoc will try to load the module through the normal package mechanism, and fall back to a built-in version if necessary.
+    and offers an implementation of a [regex engine].
+Pandoc uses a built-in version of the library, unless it has been configured by the package maintainer to rely on a system-wide installation.

+    Note that the result of `require 're` is not necessarily equal to this value; the `require` mechanism prefers the system's lpeg library over the built-in version.

 [LPeg homepage]: http://www.inf.puc-rio.br/~roberto/lpeg/
 [regex engine]: http://www.inf.puc-rio.br/~roberto/lpeg/re.html